 Why isn't ethanol transported by truck from the Midwest ethanol refineries to Virginia?
 Transport by rail in 30,000-gallon tank cars costs far less than shipping via 9,000-gallon trucks, each of which requires its own driver - compared to two railroad workers driving a train that can haul 100 tanker cars.
-As the US Department of Transportation has calculated:22
+As the US Department of Transportation has calculated:28

 Pipeline transport of ethanol would be cheaper than rail transport, but that would require a pipeline dedicated to just ethanol.
 Crude oil and/or refined petroleum products with different chemical compositions can be shipped in batches via pipeline, but pipeline companies avoid transporting E-10 and E-15 gasoline to minimize the corrosive effects of ethanol.
-The Central Florida Pipeline is a rare exception, moving ethanol and gasoline in batches across a flat terrain since 2009.23
+The Central Florida Pipeline is a rare exception, moving ethanol and gasoline in batches across a flat terrain since 2009.29

 Norfolk Southern has an ethanol rail-to-truck transloading facility in Petersburg at Broadway Yards

-Map Source: US Geological Survey (USGS), Petersburg 7.5x7.5 topographic quad
+Map Source: US Geological Survey (USGS), Petersburg 7.5x7.5 topographic quad (2010)

 The Norfolk Southern railroad imports biofuels by train to Thoroughbred Bulk Transfer terminals in Alexandria, Petersburg, and Roanoke.
 CSX has ethanol terminals in Norfolk, Portsmouth, Chesapeake, Richmond, and Fredericksburg.
 CSX may also transport ethanol to the storage and distribution hub at the former oil refinery in Yorktown.

 Though Alexandria developed as a transportation hub in the 1800's, today its economy is based on professionals who work in offices, high-end retail, and tourism.
-The former Potomac Yard, where rail cars were classified and lined up into trains headed to various destinations for almost a century, is being transformed into a mixed-use community with residential developments.26
+The former Potomac Yard, where rail cars were classified and lined up into trains headed to various destinations for almost a century, is being transformed into a mixed-use community with residential developments.32

 Industrial operations transferring a flammable, hazardous material from rail to truck are considered by the city to be an inappropriate use near communities such as such as Cameron Station.
 Tanker trucks carrying ethanol through city streets are considered safety risks and traffic impediments.
-As noted in Alexandria's lawsuit attempting to regulate activities at the Van Dorn ethanol transfer facility:27
+As noted in Alexandria's lawsuit attempting to regulate activities at the Van Dorn ethanol transfer facility:33

 The Federal Surface Transportation Board and the a Federal judge ruled in 2009 that local land use controls and truck-hauling permits are trumped by Federal laws for interstate rail operations, so Alexandria could not require Norfolk Southern to obtain city permits for operating the ethanol transfer facility at the Van Dorn rail yard.
-However, state air quality permits would be required for the railroad to increase transfer capacity from 14 to 30 tanker cars, as Norfolk Southern proposed in May 2013.28
+However, state air quality permits would be required for the railroad to increase transfer capacity from 14 to 30 tanker cars, as Norfolk Southern proposed in May 2013.34

 transferring ethanol from rail car to tanker truck, for transport to a tank farm where ethanol will be blended with gasoline for final shipment by truck to gas stations